Get Started

 This means that despite the customer's intention to buy a product or service, the checkout process encounters an issue like "payment failed" that prevents the order from being completed and thus results in a failed order.

+The system generates order notes to notify why an order failed.
 When you go to WooCommerce ⇒ Orders, you can find such orders with the status “Failed”.

 WooCommerce order status